NCP POLICIES & INFORMATION

 Continuing Education Policies & Information

-Please note, due to the COVID-19 pandemic, NCP is holding all events, seminars and courses online until further notice.
+Please note, due to COVID-19 considerations, NCP is holding programs and events online with limited in person registrations until further notice.

 Pre-registration is required for all events and seminars.
 Registration must be completed under the individual’s own name and account profile to receive CE/CME credit.

-- Weeknight Online Events: Registration closes at 12pm the day of the event for events taking place on weeknight evenings.
+- Weeknight Events: Registration closes at 4pm the day of the event for events taking place on weeknight evenings.

 These deadlines are in place so that we have adequate time to update our registration lists and email the necessary event details to registrants in time for the event.

 For many of our programs, we offer a significant student discount.
-Student is defined as an undergraduate or graduate student, an intern, resident, clinical associate or psychotherapy student.
-Please check individual listings for details.
+The student is defined as an undergraduate or graduate student, an intern, resident, clinical associate/candidate or psychotherapy student.
+Please check individual calendar listings for details.

 EARLY REGISTRATION DISCOUNT